 Finally, how you're looking after them can significantly affect your climate footprint and the environment in general.

-Fortunately, the impact of houseplants generally is not as significant as other types of human activity.
-I've provided tips later on, to try and help you be even more sustainable with your indoor gardening.
+Like most aspects of life, everything we do impacts the climate and the world we inhabit to some degree, even houseplant ownership.
+Fortunately, the environmental impact of houseplants is generally not as significant as other forms of human activity.
+I've included tips later in this article to help you cultivate even more sustainable indoor gardening practices.

 OurHouseplants.com Position